Koljenka/DGEUnity/README.md

 - `OAUTH_INTERN_REDIRECT_PORT`
     - The port with which the server redirects internally.
 This needs to be the same as the forwarded port in the `ports` section
 - `ALLOW_FACEBOOK_LOGIN`
-    - If you set this to `true` a _Login with Facebook_ button will appear on the login window.
+    - If you set this to `true` a _Login with Facebook_ button will appear in the login window.
     If you want to use this you will have to set the following attributes.
 - `FACEBOOK_CLIENT_ID`
     - You will get this ID from the Facebook developer console, where you have to add this application.